 Photographers I encountered in the Bangladeshi photographic community work under the risk of being accused of promoting the familiar negative depictions of the country, even though they consciously organize to battle Western media hegemony and its tendency to depict the global South either through the lens of exoticism or victimhood.
 Even the most politically active photographers whose social documentary projects and working ethos aim to rebuke and challenge stereotypes are not immune to this social critique.
 The professional success of some photographers attracts criticism; they are accused of having appropriated neo-Orientalist perspectives, continually recycling representations of poverty and despair under the label of “indigenous photography.”
 As a result, questions have been raised about photography’s ability to produce positive social change.

 Professional photographers who wish to secure a living must adapt and expand their repertoires by actively promoting their work through multiple means, particularly in the competitive environment of today’s digital world.
-In order to build a reputation and a firm standing in the industry, photographers need to pursue assignments with elite publications, representation with elite agencies, and photographic prizes and scholarships, many of which are sponsored by humanitarian organisations.
+In order to build a reputation and a firm standing in the industry, photographers need to pursue assignments with elite publications, representation with elite agencies, and photographic prizes and scholarships, many of which are sponsored by humanitarian organizations.
 Positioning their work as socially and politically relevant is an important part of securing assignments with NGOs.

 As a result, the professional identities of photographers are flexible and are responsive to the market demands and the varying interests of stakeholders.
 Photojournalist and documentarian roles overlap and most photographers engage in both.
 Despite a focus on humanitarian subject matter in their work, few photographers embrace the label of “humanitarian photographer.”
-Rather, this designation is only begrudgingly employed and then mostly as a marketing strategy to compete for the limited and lucrative assignments of humanitarian organisations.
-In fact “humanitarian photographer” is considered by photographers to have derogatory associations.
+Rather, this designation is only begrudgingly employed and then mostly as a marketing strategy to compete for the limited and lucrative assignments of humanitarian organizations.
+In fact, the label “humanitarian photographer” is considered by photographers to have derogatory associations.
 It is understood as attached to those assignments that follow strict client protocol and organizational guidelines, thereby constraining the independence, artistic vision, and professional skills that photographers consider essential to their work.
 Most photographers I met in my fieldwork described themselves as social documentarians or activist photographers.

 Regulating an Exploitative Medium